MicroEJ/docs/PlatformDeveloperGuide/vgReleaseNotes.rst

 The C modules are described :ref:`here <section_vg_cco>`.

 Several generic C modules are available for a given version of the VG Pack.
-In addition with generic C modules, the specific implementation of the VG Pack over Vivante VGLite depends on:
+In addition to generic C modules, the specific implementation of the VG Pack over Vivante VGLite depends on:

 * the UI Pack (see upper),
 * the UI Pack C module: see :ref:`UI Pack <section_display_llapi>`,